 Beaver Meadow Discovery Trail – 2.4 km into the boreal forest (Easy)

-Transitional Forest Trail – 2.5 km with optional 5 km loop through a transitional forest (Moderate)
+Transitional Forest Trail – 2.5 km with an optional 5 km loop through a transitional forest (Moderate)

-Hidden Bog Trail – take a leisurely stroll into an ecologically fragile area.
+Hidden Bog Trail – take a stroll into an ecologically fragile area.
 Temporarily Closed

 Historical Logging Exhibit – self-guided trail, 1 km (Easy) Under Refurbishment Access limited

-Here you can discover the history of logging in the Wakami area from the 1920s to the 1940s when horses were slowly being replaced by machines.
-This is demonstrated with restored logging equipment; various log buildings on display and a variety of interpretive panels along the route.
+Here you can discover the history of logging in the Wakami area from the 1920s to the 1940s, when machines slowly replaced horses.
+This is demonstrated with restored logging equipment, various log buildings on display, and various interpretive panels along the route.